 One good site is Wotif.
 It lets you search a wide range of different types of accommodation.
-As well as hotels and motels it lists self-catering apartments, backpackers and guest houses (also known as B&Bs - bed and breakfasts).
-Prices get cheaper as the booking date gets nearer, but holding off also may mean you miss out on a place you want.
+As well as hotels and motels, it lists self-catering apartments, backpackers and guest houses (also known as B&Bs - bed and breakfasts).
+Prices get cheaper as the booking date gets nearer, but holding off may also mean you miss out on a place you want.

-If you book a hotel or motel, always remember to ask for a quote for longer stay.
+If you book a hotel or motel, always remember to ask for a quote for a longer stay.

 Before you book your short term accommodation, check to see if it has Wi-Fi.

 Renting a holiday home